flatironinstitute/neuropixels-data-sep-2020/README.md

 ## Downloading the data for use in **MATLAB or other languages**

 If you plan to do your analysis in python we recommend you use spikeextractors as a container for passing data around as illustrated above.
-If not, or for other reasons, you can download the data directly to disk by editing and running [scripts/download_recordings.py](./scripts/download_recordings.py)
+If not, or for other reasons, you can download the data directly to disk by editing and running [scripts/download_recordings.py](./scripts/download_recordings.py).
+In that case you may want to think about downloading a subset of the data using se.SubRecordingExtractor for testing prior to loading the entire files.

 ## Data from Nick Steinmetz (Cortexlab)